 Is it the best coaster in Orlando?
 I’d say yes.
 Nothing at Disney World comes close to this level of thrill, and while SeaWorld Orlando may offer its own airtime- and inversion-filled delights like Mako and Kraken, they can’t match VelociCoaster when judged as an overall experience.

 Is it the best coaster in the U.S.?
-I think the coaster enthusiasts wouldn’t like a “GP” like me making that call.
-But I wasn’t the only one who ended their ride by shouting, “That was the best coaster ever!”
+Let’s just say I wasn’t the only one who ended their ride by shouting, “That was the best coaster ever!”

 DISCLOSURE: This review is based on my own opinion and perspective.
 I paid for my own park tickets.
 Universal did not grant me any special access to the park or to Jurassic World VelociCoaster to conduct this review.